-(iii) other negotiable securities which carry the right to acquire any securities within (i) or (ii) above by subscription or exchange which fulfil the criteria specified in Part 1 of Schedule 2 of the Regulations; and (iv) securities specified for this purpose in Part 2 of Schedule 2 of the Regulations; "Trust Units": and th transferable units that are listed and traded on Regulated Markets at are issued by Listed Property Entities or Listed Infrastructure s that are trusts; "UCITS": means an undertaking for collective investment in Transferable Securitie established pursuant to the UCITS Directive; "UCITS Directive": of 13 admini Directive 2009/65/EC of the European Parliament and the Council July 2009 on the co-ordination of laws, regulations and istrative provisions relating to undertakings for collective ment in Transferable Securities (UCITS); "UCITS V": Counc coordi undert regard time t Directive 2014/91/EU of the European Parliament and of the il of 23 July 2014 amending Directive 2009/65/EC on the nation of laws, regulations and administrative provisions relating to akings for collective investment in Transferable Securities as s depositary functions, remuneration and sanctions as amended from o time and including any supplementing European Commission ted regulations in force from time to time; "U.S. Person": not a l of the instrum an enti- laws of busine which organi- compa- entity otherw or (3)) interest the pu Non-U exemp virtue by virtue pensio , unless otherwise determined by the Directors, any person who is Non-United States Person: (i) a natural person who is not a resident United States or an enclave of the U.S. government, its agencies or nentalities; (ii) a partnership, corporation or other entity, other than ity organised principally for passive investment, organised under the of a non-U.S. jurisdiction and which has its principal place of ss in a non-U.S. jurisdiction; (iii) an estate or trust, the income of is not subject to U.S. income tax regardless of source; (iv) an entity sed principally for passive investment such as a pool, investment ny or other similar entity, provided, that units of participation in the held by persons who do not qualify as Non-United States persons or vise as qualified eligible persons (as defined in CFTC Rule 4.7(a)(2) represent in the aggregate less than 10 per cent., of the beneficial t in the entity, and that such entity was not formed principally for rpose of facilitating investment by persons who do not qualify as finited States persons in a pool with respect to which the operator is t from certain requirements of Part 4 of the CFTC's regulations by of its participants being Non-United States persons; and regulations tue of its participants being Non-United States persons; and (v) a n plan for the employees, officers or principals of an entity sed and with its principal place of business outside the United and "Value Companies": means companies that in the sole opinion of the relevant Investment means companies that in the sole opinion of the relevant Investment Manager, Money Manager or Adviser are undervalued by the relevant market.
+- (iii) other negotiable securities which carry the right to acquire any securities within (i) or (ii) above by subscription or exchange which fulfil the criteria specified in Part 1 of Schedule 2 of the Regulations; and - (iv) securities specified for this purpose in Part 2 of Schedule 2 of the Regulations;

+means transferable units that are listed and traded on Regulated Markets and that are issued by Listed Property Entities or Listed Infrastructure Entities that are trusts;

+means an undertaking for collective investment in Transferable Securities established pursuant to the UCITS Directive;

+means Directive 2009/65/EC of the European Parliament and the Council of 13 July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in Transferable Securities (UCITS);

+means Directive 2014/91/EU of the European Parliament and of the Council of 23 July 2014 amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in Transferable Securities as regards depositary functions, remuneration and sanctions as amended from time to time and including any supplementing European Commission delegated regulations in force from time to time;

+means, unless otherwise determined by the Directors, any person who is not a Non-United States Person: (i) a natural person who is not a resident of the United States or an enclave of the U.S. government, its agencies or instrumentalities; (ii) a partnership, corporation or other entity, other than an entity organised principally for passive investment, organised under the laws of a non-U.S. jurisdiction and which has its principal place of business in a non-U.S. jurisdiction; (iii) an estate or trust, the income of which is not subject to U.S. income tax regardless of source; (iv) an entity organised principally for passive investment such as a pool, investment company or other similar entity, provided, that units of participation in the entity held by persons who do not qualify as Non-United States persons or otherwise as qualified eligible persons (as defined in CFTC Rule 4.7(a)(2) or (3)) represent in the aggregate less than 10 per cent., of the beneficial interest in the entity, and that such entity was not formed principally for the purpose of facilitating investment by persons who do not qualify as Non-United States persons in a pool with respect to which the operator is exempt from certain requirements of Part 4 of the CFTC's regulations by virtue of its participants being Non-United States persons; and regulations by virtue of its participants being Non-United States persons; and (v) a pension plan for the employees, officers or principals of an entity organised and with its principal place of business outside the United States; and means companies that in the sole opinion of the relevant Investment Manager, Money Manager or Adviser are undervalued by the relevant market.